Lilanga/aws-iot-dht22-sensor/README.md

 # Reading DHT22 Sensor with Raspberry Pi on BalenaOS

 This repository contains a Go application for reading DHT22 sensor data using a Raspberry Pi Zero running BalenaOS.
-The application reads temperature, humidity, and pressure data, and publishes it via MQTT while also serving a simple web page to display the current sensor data.
+The application reads temperature, humidity, and pressure data, and publishes it via MQTT.

 ## Table of Contents